How To Train A Puppy At Home

 You can also try playing with them before training begins.
-This is a fun way for the pup and owner to interact, giving both an idea of what their relationship will be like when training begins.
+This is a fun way for the pup and owner to interact, giving both an idea of their relationship when training begins.
 If your pup enjoys playing with toys, this might be a good option for you when training in-house.

-If you're unsure how often to train your dog, a common guideline is 20-25 minutes a day, but don't be afraid of increasing the amount of time as needed.
+If you're unsure how often to train your dog, a common guideline is 20-25 minutes a day, but don't be afraid to increase the time as needed.

 First Few Days Of Your Dog's Life

 So what's next?
-Well, now that your pup knows some of the basics and has had some practice walking on its own and sitting politely without being told, it's time for obedience training!
+Well, now that your pup knows some of the basics and has practiced walking on its own and sitting politely without being told, it's time for obedience training!

-This is where you'll work on teaching your pet not just basic commands but also tricks like jumping through hoops, playing fetch, or doing tricks like sitting upright in a stand position.
+This is where you'll work on teaching your pet basic commands and tricks like jumping through hoops, playing fetch, or doing tricks like sitting upright in a stand position.